Khushi130404/Tasky/README.md

+# Tasky

+Tasky is a feature-rich task management and productivity app designed to help users efficiently manage their daily activities while engaging with a community through real-time chat and social feed features.
+It is built using React & Firebase.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).